 May 10 – Hanna Krabbe is released from prison.

-Nov 5 - In Frankfurt, Birgit Hogefeld is sentenced to life.
-Her release is fixed as not earlier than 2011.
+Nov 5 – In Frankfurt, Birgit Hogefeld is sentenced to three times life.
+Her release is fixed for not earlier than 2011.

 Nov 19 – In Frankfurt, Souhaila Andrawes is sentenced to 12 years in prison for the hijack of the Lufthansa plane in October 1977.

 Jan 24 – Inge Viett is released from prison.

 Mar 13 – Peter Jürgen Boock is released from prison.